catherinelee95/ErrorProneExtension/MyBugChecker/MyBug.md

 Developers may sometimes perform mathematical operations in a return statement.
 However, if the post-increment (e.g. x++) or post-decrement (e.g. x--) operator is used during a return statement, the variable would remain unchanged.
 The post operator would not be executed.
 That is, the statement [return x++] would be equivalent to [return x].
 This bug may not be apparent to developers initially, but can cause unwanted behaviour.

-An simple example of the bug:
+A simple example of the bug:

 ```
 public int addOne(int x){